Outgrow your own best teaching…today!

 Pot of Gold Professional Learning

 Can’t stop, won’t stop my rainbow theme!
 Every month (maybe more in The After), I’ll share a bite-size professional learning gold nugget that I’m calling the Pot of Gold.
 I’ll share it via email with teachers, but I’ll also post on my coaching blog and hard copies with a QR code around the school in high-traffic areas.
 I’ll choose a topic that I’ve heard some scuttlebutt about at Center, and then I’ll make a one-pager for quick osmosis.
 My plan is to always follow the same structure: What is it?
 How can I start?
 Why should I?
 These three questions guide most of my minilesson and small group teaching points, so it only makes sense to use it with you, too!
-First up: #classroombookaday.
+Check out all of the golden nuggets below:

 If there’s a topic of interest you’d like me to dig into, just let me know!